A framework for conducting pore network modeling simulations of multiphase transport in porous materials

 Overview of OpenPNM

-OpenPNM can be install from the Python Package index using:
+OpenPNM can also be installed from the Python Package Index using:

 pip install openpnm

-The following code block illustrates how to use OpenPNM to perform a mercury intrusion porosimetry simulation in just 10 lines:
+The following code block illustrates how to use OpenPNM to perform a mercury intrusion porosimetry simulation: